Supermagnum/SuperKoch/README.md

 Options that can be added when the basic functionality works, in decending priority:

-Realistic mode example: Adds signal fading,static and white noise to imitate more "realistic conditions", as Hannes Matuschek Kochmorse has it.
+Realistic mode example: Adds signal fading,static,QRM and white noise to imitate more "realistic conditions", as Hannes Matuschek Kochmorse has it.
 It is available at: https://github.com/hmatuschek/kochmorse .
 Kochmorse does have a CW detector, but it can't be used to input characters during learning how to receive Morse and it seems not to support winkeyer interfaces.